Medina property-tax increase failing by just 10 votes

 In other election results, City Councilmember Armondo Pavone continued to have a comfortable lead over Marcie Maxwell, a former Washington state House representative, in the race for Renton mayor.
 The winner will replace Mayor Denis Law, who decided not to run for a fourth time.
 Pavone had 54% out of 15,789 ballots counted.

 The three Bellevue City Council incumbents running for another term — Jennifer Robertson, Janice Zahn and John Stokes — all had leads of at least 60% of the vote against their challengers.
 In the race for Position 3, the only open seat, Stephanie Walter trailed Jeremy Barksdale, who had 62% of the vote.
-The winner will replace Mayor John Chilminiak.
+The winner will replace Mayor John Chelminiak.

 In Redmond, Steve Fields has already conceded to Angela Birney in the mayoral race.
 In the Redmond City Council races, Jessica Forsythe had a comfortable lead to unseat incumbent Hank Margeson for Position 3.
 Forsythe, the owner and creative director of a Redmond design studio, had 53% of the vote as of Thursday.
 Redmond planning commissioner Vanessa Kritzer appears to have beaten Eugene Zakhareyev for the Position 5 race with 70% of the vote.
 Incumbents Hank Myers and David Carson had leads over challengers Varisha Khan and Carlos Jimenez.

-Note: CORRECTION: John Chelminiak’s name was misspelled in an early version of this story.